-From our recent signing of the Armed Forces Covenant to the presence of ex-military personnel on our team and board, CAPSLOCK’s is a company that understands the importance of supporting our veterans.
+From our recent signing of the Armed Forces Covenant to the presence of ex-military personnel on our team, CAPSLOCK is a company that understands the importance of supporting veterans.
 We are particularly keen to encourage service leavers to identify cyber security as a viable option when they are looking for a new career pathway.

-Veterans have a unique skill set ideally suited to cyber security.
-Integrity, discipline, attention to detail, communication, and leadership are all attributes which our forces hold in abundance, and they’re absolutely in high demand in the cyber industry.
-Veterans also often have a great grasp of protecting vital assets, data governance, handling sensitive information… there are many, many transferable skills at a veteran’s disposal.
+Veterans have a unique skill set that can be ideally suited to cyber security.
+They often have a great grasp of protecting vital assets, data governance, threat analysis, handling sensitive information, the importance of communication, and these are all skills that are in high demand in the cyber industry.
+In short, there are many, many transferable skills at a veteran’s disposal.

-At CAPSLOCK, we want to provide veterans with the perfect bridge from military service into Civvy Street, helping them to build upon their existing skills.
+At CAPSLOCK, we want to provide service leavers with the perfect bridge from military service into Civvy Street, helping them to build upon their existing transferable skills.
 So, what better way to explore the links between military life and cyber security than to ask our veteran learners for their insight?

-What do our veteran learners have to say about the CAPSLOCK bootcamp?
+What do our veteran learners say about the CAPSLOCK bootcamp?

-Across our cohort of learners, we have a number of veterans and service leavers on board.
-We asked them about their service background, what made them choose to take the CAPSLOCK course, and where they’ve used transferrable skills and experience from the military in a cyber context.
+We have a number of learners and alumni who are veterans and service leavers.
+We asked three of them about their military backgrounds, what made them choose to take the CAPSLOCK course, and where they’ve used transferrable skills and experience from the military in a cyber context.

 Thomas, CAPSLOCK Part Time Learner